-Diarrhea: Keep at home until stool returns to normal.
-This may be a sign of intestinal infection and it is contagious.
+Diarrhea: This may be a sign of intestinal infection and it is contagious.
+Keep child at home for at least one full day after stool returns to normal.

-Sore Throat: A child with a continuous sore throat should be checked for strep infection.
-Symptoms of strep throat are red, sore throat, fever, severe headache, and/or rashes.
-Strep infection can be present without evidence of fever.
+Sore Throat: A child with a continuous sore throat should be checked for a strep infection.
+Symptoms of strep throat are a red and sore throat, fever, severe headache, and/or rashes.
+Strep infection can be present without evidence of a fever.
 Children with strep may return to the program 24 hours after beginning antibiotic medication and if they can maintain their usual level of activity.
 Parents should notify the school of infection so that other parents will be informed of the exposure.

 Colds: Keep home during first stage of severe symptoms.
-These include any nasal discharge, runny eyes, fever and persistent cough.
+These includes pronounced nasal discharge, fever and persistent cough.